kn13-kiran/kn13-jtnn/README.md

 # Junction Tree Variational Autoencoder for Molecular Graph Generation

-Official implementation of our Junction Tree Variational Autoencoder [https://arxiv.org/abs/1802.04364](https://arxiv.org/abs/1802.04364)
+Partial implementation (molecule generation only) for Junction Tree Variational Autoencoder [https://arxiv.org/abs/1802.04364](https://arxiv.org/abs/1802.04364).
+Some of the reference code is borrowed from https://github.com/wengong-jin/icml18-jtnn

-# Accelerated Version
-We have accelerated our code!
-The new code is in `model/`, and the VAE training script is in `fast_molvae/`.
-Please refer to `fast_molvae/README.md` for details.

 # Requirements
 * Linux (We only tested on Ubuntu)